Wondering how to prepare for the MCAT? You’re in the right place. Read on to learn more about how to start studying for your MCAT!

-On practice problems, study materials, and tests - go over each correct answer and failure.
+On practice problems, study materials, and tests, ensure you review each correct and incorrect answer.
 This is helpful for your long-term study goals.
-Once you have identified your weaknesses, you will have to put more time into those areas.
-Your study schedule can be altered in order to meet this goal.
+Once you’ve identified your weaknesses, you can put more time into those areas.
+Your study schedule can be altered to meet this goal.

 In terms of building stamina, you must prioritize not only your mental health but also your physical health.
-Ensure you are well rested, hydrated, and take regular breaks.
+Ensure you’re well rested, hydrated, and taking regular breaks.
 Overall, the state of your body will have a direct impact on your mind.
 Take care of both.

-Students often struggle to finish sections of the exam in the amount of time you have to complete specific sections.
-To combat this, beforehand - take a lot of long practice exams.
-Make sure to take your practice tests seriously, as if they were the real deal.
-Even take breaks as if it were the real test.
+Students often struggle to finish sections of the exam in the amount of time allotted to complete specific sections.
+To combat this, take a lot of long practice exams.
+Comfortability with the exam’s structure and question types can help you learn to solve questions quickly and get through them all!

-For each subject, choose the most effective strategy for each of the question types.
-If you know for example you’re not good at organic chemistry, put more time into practice questions relating to that subject.
+For each subject, choose the most effective strategy for each question type.
+For example, if you know organic chemistry isn’t your strong suit, put more time into practice questions relating to that subject.

 The timing of the MCAT is a big challenge for students.
-You can overcome this by keeping track of your timing while doing your practice tests.
-It's important to do these tests often, so you can get to your targeted time goal.
+You can overcome this by keeping track of your timing during practice tests.
+It's important to do these tests often to get to your targeted time goal.

 Remember, speed often comes after accuracy.
 Your first few practice tests should be focused solely on finding correct answers.
 As you gain more comfort and knowledge, you can improve your speed.